Cookies

 For the automation of the building technology, each floor was divided into so-called zones, each with a defined set of connections (water, air, exhaust air, etc.) and sensors that are consistently mounted on the ceiling.
 This allows the partition walls to be moved according to requirements and the rooms to be enlarged or reduced in size.
 Such a set of zones is then joined together to form a "module".

-So that this flexibility can also be mapped in the monitoring system and the collected data can always be assigned to the current room configurations (also retrospectively), the individual floors and the associated zones, including the permanently installed and mobile process systems, were mapped in the OSI Soft Asset Framework (AF) server.
-The concept provides for the modular structure of the individual zones and the current and retroactively identifiable affiliation of these zones to be implemented in the PI system with "event frames".
-This means that when a new "module" is created, "RIBIS" creates a new event frame via the OSI Soft WEB-API, adds all associated zones to it and sets the start and end date of the module.
+To ensure that this flexibility is also reflected in the monitoring system and that the collected data can always be assigned to the current room configurations (including retroactively), the individual floors and their associated zones—including fixed and mobile process equipment—were mapped in the OSI Soft Asset Framework (AF) Server.
+The concept provides for the modular structure of the individual zones and the current and retroactively determinable interdependence of these zones to be implemented in the PISystemWhat is the PI System?The PI System (Plant Information; formerly OSIsoft, now AVEVA) collects and analyzes process and machine data.
+It is primarily used in the chemical, pharmaceutical, energy, and manufacturing industries. using “Event Frames.”
+This means that when a new “module” is created, “RIBIS” uses the Web APIWhat is a Web API?Web API (Web Application Programming Interface) is an interface that enables different software applications to communicate with each other and exchange data over a network. from OSI Soft, adds all associated zones to it, and sets the start and end dates of the module.

 Analysis and notification services were used for the analysis, monitoring and notification of various actuators.
 Depending on the configuration, groups or individual employees are notified by email in the event of problems.